Java arquebus: Java

 This type of arquebus has similarity to the Vietnamese arquebus of the 17th century.
-The weapon is very long, may reach 2.2 m in length, and had its own folding bipod.
+The weapon is very long, it may reach 2.2 m in length.
 Tome Pires' 1513 account tells the army of Gusti Pati (Patih Udara), viceroy of Batara Vojyaya (probably Brawijaya or Ranawijaya), numbered 200,000 men, 2,000 of which are horsemen and 4,000 musketeers.
 Duarte Barbosa ca. 1514 said that the inhabitants of Java are great masters in casting artillery and very good artillerymen.
 They make many one-pounder cannons (cetbang or rentaka), long muskets, spingarde (arquebus), schioppi (hand cannon), Greek fire, guns (cannons), and other fire-works.
 Every place are considered excellent in casting artillery, and in the knowledge of using it.

-The Chinese people praised Southern country gun:Liuxianting (劉獻廷 — early Qing era geographer) from the Ming and Qing dynasty says: "Southern people are good at gun warfare, and Southern gun is the best under the heavens".
+The Chinese praised the Southern country gun:

+Liuxianting (劉獻廷—early Qing era geographer) from the Ming and Qing dynasty says: "Southern people are good at gun warfare, and Southern gun is the best under the heavens".
 Qu Dajun (屈大均) said: "Southern gun, especially the Javanese gun (爪哇銃) is likened to a strong crossbow.
 They are suspended from their shoulders with ropes, and they will be sent together when they meet the enemy.
 They can penetrate several heavy armors".The Chinese Ming dynasty recorded exports products of Java that were imported to China.
-These include pepper, sandalwood incense, ivory, horse, iron guns, black slaves, balahu chuan (叭喇唬船 — perahu), zhaowa chong (爪哇銃 — Javanese gun), and sulfur.
-The Java gun was preferred by the Ming army because of its flexibility and high accuracy — it was said that the gun can be used to snipe birds.
+These include pepper, sandalwood incense, ivory, horse, iron guns, black slaves, balahu chuan (叭喇唬船—perahu), zhaowa chong (爪哇銃—Javanese gun), and sulfur.
+The Java gun was preferred by the Ming army because of its flexibility and high accuracy—it was said that the gun can be used to snipe birds.
+Guangdong Tongzhi (廣東通志), which was compiled as early as 1535, recorded that Java's armored soldiers and guns are the best amongst the Eastern people.
+The Javanese people use it very skillfully and can accurately hit sparrows.
+The Chinese also use it.
+It could break fingers, a palm, and an arm if not used with caution.

 Malay peninsula

 The Portuguese found various gunpowder weapons after the 1511 conquest of Malacca.
 It is known that the Malays of Malacca obtained arms from Java.
 Despite having a lot of artillery and firearms, the weapons were mostly and mainly purchased from the Javanese and Gujarati, where the Javanese and Gujarati were the operators of the weapons.
 In the early 16th century, prior to the Portuguese arrival, the Malays were a people who lacked firearms.
 The Malay chronicle, Sejarah Melayu, mentioned that in 1509 they do not understand “why bullets killed”, indicating their unfamiliarity with using firearms in battle, if not in ceremony.
-Asia Portuguesa by Manuel de Faria y Sousa recorded a similar story, although not as spectacular as described in Sejarah Melayu.
+Lendas da India by Gaspar Correia and Asia Portuguesa by Manuel de Faria y Sousa confirmed Sejarah Melayu's account.
+Both recorded a similar story, although not as spectacular as described in Sejarah Melayu.